 These modifications (which are comfortable for an agent-causal account of libertarianism) make the libertarian account more plausible than the original event-causal argument structure.
 The implication is that the application of these modifications is to help event-causal libertarianism escape the agent diminishing objection by Pereboom.
 If these modifications are accepted, the revised position will still be an agent causal one rather than the agent just participating in the causal process, the agent becomes the ultimate cause of the action.
 The event-causal account displaces its core tenet in the modification process.
 Event-causal account's evolving into an agent-causal account no longer makes actions reducible to events and overt for empirical enquiry.
 This required modification is a hard position for the event-causal libertarian to accept.
-Though some agent causal libertarians who are mostly agent-causal libertarianism after the 'fatal' objection by Pereboom (2014).
+Though some agent causal libertarians who are mostly agent-causal libertarians, suppose that's the best come back for event-causal libertarianism after the 'fatal' objection by Pereboom (2014).
 On a critical level, it seems the idea of substance causation saves the causal libertarian position from multiple objections.
 But, is the idea of an irreducible agent sufficient to make a case?